 The Texas Monthly success alone shows the potential with a local-focused news site, but it’s certainly not the only one to be picking up traction.

-The Charlotte Agenda is profitable and on track to bring in $850,000 this year
+The Charlotte Agenda is profitable and brought in $2.2 Million in 2019

 Those roles have already paid off, with the team recently launching Raleigh Agenda, where they hope to replicate their success with another news site in the state.